ThomasBleijendaal/umbraco-custom-section/docs/custom_angular.md

 ## Next

-Next step is getting all the [backoffice controllers working](custom_controllers.md), for the different tasks.
+Next step is getting all the [backoffice controllers working](custom_controllers.md), for the various tasks.
 There are a few to choose from, and it is good to know what the differences are.